 Aboriginal Student Centre

 The Aboriginal Student Centre welcomes all students and is designed to provide space and services aimed at enhancing the student experience at the Mount.
 The Centre offers study areas, computer workstations, a copier, a lounge with HDMI TV and a kitchenette with full fridge, microwave and FREE coffee.
-The Aboriginal Student Services Coordinator, Art Stevens, is available for student support and invites any and all students to contact him at the Centre.

 Visit the Aboriginal Student Centre website for hours of operation and more information.